-The major capital projects focus on addressing academic programmatic needs and ensuring the University's facilities promote excellence in instruction, research and service.
+The major capital projects focus on addressing academic programmatic needs and ensuring the University's facilities promote excellence in instruction, research, and service.
 They involve renovating and upgrading existing academic facilities; addressing life-safety requirements; replacing outdated mechanical, electrical and plumbing systems; and upgrading utility and technology systems.
-The projects also involve the construction of new facilities for STEM/Sciences, a future Engineering programs, the Mennonite College of Nursing, and the University's educational teaching laboratory schools.
-A considerable amount of the University's accumulated deferred maintenance needs can be addressed through these targeted rehabilitation and renovation projects.
+The projects also involve the construction of new facilities for STEM/Sciences, future Engineering programs, the Mennonite College of Nursing, and the University's educational teaching laboratory schools.
+A considerable amount of the University's accumulated deferred

-The state's Capital Renewal Program provides resources for smaller remodeling, restoration, utility and infrastructure projects.
+The state's Capital Renewal Program provides resources for smaller remodeling, restoration, utility, and infrastructure projects.
 Funds from the program are distributed proportionately among state colleges and universities based upon their square footage maintained by state funds.
-The University's request for FY2025 reflects the amount appropriated in the Rebuild Illinois Capital Plan.
+The University's request for FY2026 reflects the amount appropriated in the Rebuild Illinois Capital Plan.